 Enter the Bose QuietComfort 35 II headphones, which keep the sleek design, best-in-class noise-cancelling and crystal-clear audio quality and add a dedicated button to activate Google Assistant.
 I actually looked forward to my daily commute to and from the office and to everywhere in between.

 While the Bose 700 headphones offer a sleeker design and better noise cancellation during calls, the Bose QuietComfort 35 II are still a very strong value.
-The new Bose QuietComfort 45 is another option, and one which has actually replaced the QC 35 II in our best noise-cancelling headphones list.
+And Amazon currently has them on sale for just $199, saving you $150 in total.

 Bose QuietComfort 35 II review: Price and availability

 The Bose QuietComfort 35 II comes in black and silver colorways, and still available from most major retailers despite the arrival of the newer Bose 700 headphones.

 The Bose QuietComfort 35 II is just as stately the previous QC35.
 The headphones are available in a matte black, but I preferred the silver finish, as it has a certain modern look I prefer.